cv

 Levenson-Falk Lab (LFL), University of Southern California

-• Lead developer of SQuADDS, an open-source platform for quantum device design, simulation, and fabrication-readiness; accelerated design iteration from weeks to minutes and adopted across multiple labs.
+• Lead developer of SQuADDS, an open-source platform accelerating quantum device design from weeks to minutes; widely adopted across research and industry labs for simulation, optimization, and fabrication-ready layout generation.

-• Developed and validated custom high-yield fabrication processes for nanobridge-SQUID resonators (15 nm features), increasing functional device yield from <2% to >90%.
+• Developed and validated high-yield nanofabrication processes for nanobridge-SQUID resonators with 15 nm features, scaling functional device yield from <2% to >90%.

 • Designed and fabricated superconducting circuits including nanobridge-based resonators, offset-charge-sensitive transmons, and custom Josephson parametric amplifiers for probing quasiparticle dynamics and enhancing qubit readout.